 We descend the rang-rang [dust road] surrounded by dense vegetation.
-Eventually it swings around and Issa and I catch our first glimpse of sand.
+Eventually it swings around and Mamadou and I catch our first glimpse of sand.
 From here to Venezuela there is only sea.

 We emerge onto a vast beach.
 Atlantic waves crash powerfully onto the distant shoreline.
 We walk towards Guinea-Bissau, taking care to avoid rabid dogs and elderly French tourists coupled with young African prostitute partners: Exploitation and neo-colonialism take many forms, especially in regions of dwindling tourism such as here, where putting food on your children’s table comes at a price.
 Issa and I are upset by this.